LLM Corporate Law: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 IRDA |

-Various LLM in Corporate Law jobs are corporate lawyer, in-house counsel, M&A lawyer, securities lawyer, corporate finance lawyer, and insolvency lawyer are common roles.
+Many LLM in Corporate Law jobs are corporate lawyer, in-house counsel, M&A lawyer, securities lawyer, corporate finance lawyer and also insolvency lawyer are common roles.

-There are many industries where law graduates can find plenty of LLM Corporate Law job opportunities such as, Law firms, corporate houses, investment banks, consulting firms, and government organizations are major recruiters.
+There are many industries where law graduates can find plenty of LLM Corporate Law job opportunities like Law firms, corporate houses, investment banks, consulting firms and also government organizations are major recruiters.

 LLM in Corporate Law FAQs